pigworker/Saturday/README.md

 identify them up to their least *n* significant bits when there are *n* variables in scope.

+The operation

+    (<?) :: OPE -> Int -> Int

+computes the number of variables in the domain of a thinning (or how may are not expelled), given how many there are in the range.
+Its friend

+    (<??) :: OPE -> Bwd x -> Bwd x

+computes the selection of a snoc-list given by a thinning.
+Morally, that extends vectors to a contravariant functor from thinnings to Set (i.e. an embedding from n to m tells you how to choose n things from m).

 Two's complement representation now comes in handy: -1 is the identity thinning (`oi`), with all bits set; 0 is the empty thinning (`oe`), discarding all variables.
 Thinnings are extended by two operations